How to Find a Registered Agent in North Carolina (Step-by-Step Guide)

 Even the most expensive registered agent companies generally only charge around $300 or slightly more each year for their services.
 More often than not, a standard registered agent company will charge anywhere from $50 to $300 each year for their services.

 Also, remember that you can be your own registered agent for no fee whatsoever.
 If you don’t want to pay a friend or family member to be your registered agent, you can also hire an individual for nothing as well.

 Just keep in mind that being a registered agent for your business does come with a lot of responsibility.
 Don’t discount that it will take a lot of your energy and time to carry out this role.

 Therefore, in the long run, it may actually be better to spend the money on a commercial registered agent company so that you can free up your time and energy for more important tasks related to your business.

-How to change your North Carolina registered agent
+How to change a registered agent in North Carolina